 2. Select My PC, select the Specifications tab, and then select User Guides.

-You can connect wired headphones to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.
+You can connect wired headphones to the headphone jack or to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.

 To connect wireless headphones to your computer, follow the device manufacturer's instructions.